PoslinskiNet/ember-testing-guide/README.md

 # Type your code

-It may not be connected with testing at the first glance, but using type system for your code can be sort of a testing as well.
+It may not be connected with testing at a first glance, but using a type system for your code can be a sort of testing as well.

-In Ember ecosystem, we have an add-on that adds easy support for **TypeScript**.
-We can write our code in **.ts** and then it will be automatically compiled into compatible js code with type check.
+In the Ember ecosystem, we have an add-on that adds easy support for **TypeScript**.
+We can write our code in **.ts** and then it will be automatically compiled into a compatible js code with a type check.

-It may be very useful for unit-level tests, where part of the issues may be only connected with an incorrect type of the variable passed to the interface.
-Thanks to strong typing, you will get an feedback from your code before the runtime.
+It may be very useful for unit-level tests, where part of the issues may be only connected to an incorrect type of the variable passed to the interface.
+Thanks to strong typing, you will get feedback from your code before the runtime.

-More info can be found in add-on repo: https://github.com/typed-ember/ember-cli-typescript
+More info can be found in an add-on repo: https://github.com/typed-ember/ember-cli-typescript

 <p align="right"><a href="#Table-of-Contents">back to top :arrow_up:</a></p>